-Director of South Carolina Branch
+Director of South Carolina Office

 Laura’s Favorite Adoption Story: My favorite story of adoption is the adoption of my two daughters.
 The story continued when my younger daughter’s birthmother contacted us when my daughter was nine years old.
 She and her husband later adopted a newborn through us.
 My older daughter recently graduated from college and is an RN.
 She also has an open relationship with her birthmother and completed her own lifebook, which she recently sent to her birthmother.

 Education: MPH and working toward an LPC through a degree program in counseling from Liberty University.

 Responsibilities: Is the director of the South Carolina office; provides pre- and post-adoption education, support, and resources to families.
 Initiated the ReNEWed Hope Program to help families prevent disruptions.
 As the founder and leader of the South Carolina Alliance for Orphans and the director in South Carolina for Orphan Sunday, she coordinates outreach to churches and other organizations involved in the orphan care ministries.
 As the president of the South Carolina Association of Licensed Adoption Agencies she assists in the planning of immigration, medical, and other adoption-related workshops and conferences.

 Susan’s Favorite Adoption Story: Several years ago, I was lucky enough to meet and form a beautiful friendship with a birth mother and her 2 year old son.
 Taking her on doctor appointments and shopping trips, and caring for her child during this time….
 She asked that I be in the delivery room with her; and I was able to witness her giving life in three distinct ways: Pregnancy, Delivery, and Signing the adoption paperwork.
 It was an experience that I have shared with many people throughout the years and am grateful for her special story that touched my life.